jonnyhoeven/workshop/README.md

 ### Start deploying using ArgoCD

-- Make sure to fork this repo before editing files, and clone your forked repo to your local machine.
+- Make sure you forked this repo before editing files, and clone your forked repo to your local machine.
+Later on you'll push the changes to your fork to control ArgoCD the Gitops way.

-- For us to deploy using ArgoCD we need to create the `argocd` namespace and deploy the argocd application with configmap, ingress and service.
-This command is not recursive, so only file in the `argocd` folder will be deployed, sub folders are ignored.
+- To use ArgoCD we need to create the `argocd` namespace and deploy the ArgoCD application with configmap, ingress and service.
+This command is not recursive, so only files in the `argocd` folder will be deployed, sub folders are ignored.

 ```bash